phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Resultset_Simple.rst

 public *boolean*  **isFresh** () inherited from Phalcon\\Mvc\\Model\\Resultset

-Tell if the resultset is fresh or an old one cached
+Tell if the resultset if fresh or an old one cached